james-bui/friendly-sunflower/faq.md

   also have a wide variety of dried goods and gifts for your own consumption or as gifts for your friends and loved ones.
 questions:
+- question: FDA and Medical Disclosures
+  answer: Statements on khanhingtong.com and from Khan Hing Tong have not been evaluated
+    by the Food and Drug Administration.
+These products are not intended to diagnose, treat, cure or prevent any disease.
+The content provided is for informational purposes only and is not intended as a replacement for advice from your physician or licensed herbalist.
+You should not use the information on this website for diagnosis or treatment of any health problem.
 - question: How many times can I cook my package of herbs?
   answer: Each package of herbs can be brewed up to 2-3 times.
 However, each subsequent
     brew will be more diluted than the one before.
 We recommend adding some honey